nodejs/node/ROADMAP.md

 ### Ecosystem Automation

-In order to maintain a good release cadence without harming compatibility we must do a better job of understanding exactly what impact a particular change or release will have on the ecosystem.
+In order to maintain a good release cadence without harming compatibility, we must do a better job of understanding exactly what impact a particular change or release will have on the ecosystem.
 This requires new automation.

 The initial goals for this automation are relatively simple but will create a baseline toolchain we can continue to improve upon.